asagrekin/GamesInOne/reports/Week9Report.md

 - An issue we were experiencing is figuring out how to close an already-opened app to let our tests run.
 Since this was usually done manually it would keep the CI running forever.
 We ended up just removing having to wait for the file to get manually closed.

 Goal for next week:
-- Fix any bug and issues privide by the feedback.
+- Make changes based on Peer Review feedback.

 ### Asa
 Last week's goal: